pts/tinygpgs/README.txt

 * key management: ~/.gnupg/pubring.gpg and ~/.gnupg/secring.pgp
 * asymmetric key generation
 * trust model

+tinygpgs is free software, GNU GPL >=2.0.
+There is NO WARRANTY.
+Use at your risk.

 Tools for decrypting symmetric key GPG message
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~